atilaromero/mountfstab/README.md

     images.squash
     Makefile

-Run make once:
+Run make:

     make

-It will:
+It will create a config file, which must be edited.
+The GROUP variable must be defined.

+Run make again.
+Now it will:

 - create squash.list from existing '.squash' files (format: file mountpoint)